k8s-avengers/el-kernel-lts/README.md

     - a stage with patched kernel source
     - a stage with .`config`ured, patched, kernel (this is expoted as `-builder` for easy config/patch maintenance)
     - a stage with the built kernel RPMs/SRPM
-    - a stage for building out-of-tree modules
+    - a stage for building out-of-tree modules, complete with BTF vmlinux & devel headers installed
+    - a stage that builds an actual out-of-tree module using the above
 - a final, Alpine, stage to carry/publish the RPMs/SRPMs from both the kernel & out-of-tree stages
 - this is tagged with the complete version, eg ``
 - but also with the latest variant, `` when a new kernel is built